vwade/node-builder/README.md

 ## Next steps

-With interactive ports and connection flows shipped, the focus shifts to **Edge routing** so canvases can present clean cubic links before the keyboard and theming layers land.
+With interactive ports and connection flows shipped, the focus stays on **Edge routing**.
+The new camera fitting helper ensures the canvas can frame arbitrary graph bounds, clearing the way for routing experiments before the keyboard and theming layers land.

 ## Automation roadmap